EpicEricEE/typst-plugins/.packages/hash/0.1.0/src/hash.typ

 /// Hashes the given data with the given digest.
 ///
 /// Arguments:
-/// - digest: The digest to use for hashing, one of
+/// - digest: The digest to use for hashing.
+Must be one of
 ///           "blake2", "blake2s", "md5", "sha1", "sha224",
 ///           "sha256", "sha384", "sha512", or "sha3".
 /// - data: The data to hash.
-Must be a string, array, or bytes.
+Must be of type array, bytes, or string.
 ///
 /// Returns: The hashed data as bytes.
 #let hash(digest, data) = lib.hash(bytes(digest), bytes(data))